prakashmadai10/One-Time-Cleanup-Tool-for-Duplicate-Asset-IDs-in-Enterprise-Geodatabases/README.md

 # 🔧 FixDuplicateUniqueIDs

-### One-Time Cleanup Tool for Duplicate Asset IDs in Enterprise Geodatabases (ArcGIS SDE)
+### Duplicate Data Cleanup Tool for Duplicate Asset IDs in Enterprise Geodatabases (ArcGIS SDE)

 This script detects and fixes **duplicate ID values** in any SDE feature class.
 Although the example uses `HYDRANT_ID`, the script is fully generic and works for ANY unique ID field such as: